prettykool/prettykool/stuff.md

 ## Hardware
 - HP Enxy x360

-    Got this one earlier this year to replace a dying, broken laptop I was using for the past 5 or so years.
+    Got this one in January 2021 to replace a dying, broken laptop I was using for the past 5 or so years.
 Currently my main machine.

 - Seagate 4TB External HDD